How to Get Business Permits in the Philippines

 - The Barangay Business Permit is usually released on the same day, but some barangays may release the permit on the following day.

-How to Get a Mayor’s Permit
+How to Get the Mayor’s Business Permits

-If you finally got your DTI Business Name Certificate and your Barangay Business Permit, then you are one step nearer to your Mayor’s permit.
+If you finally got your DTI Business Name Certificate and your Barangay Business Permit, you are one step nearer to your Mayor’s permit.
 This process may be a bit more tedious than the first two processes.

 Requirements to Prepare: